2020 Conference Chairs

 Advanced Oxygen Therapy Inc.

-Michael Griffiths.
-DProf, DMS, is a seasoned medical device expert with over 30 years of global experience in the Critical Care, Respiratory Care and Wound Care fields.
-He heads a leading wound care company with a unique cyclical-pressure Topical Wound Oxygen (TWO2) therapy.
+Michael Griffiths DProf, DMS, CRT, FRSM is both a clinician and seasoned medical device expert with over 30 years of global experience in the Critical Care, Respiratory Care and Wound Care fields.
+He received his doctorate from Middlesex University in London, United Kingdom, and is a Fellow of the Royal Society of Medicine.
+Dr Griffiths heads a leading wound care company with a unique cyclical-pressure Topical Wound Oxygen (TWO2) therapy.

 Ronald Guberman, DPMDirector of Podiatric Medical Education